Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Related Works

 \subsection{Incremental Visual SLAM Systems with Radiance Field}

-Radiance-field-based reconstruction discussed in the last section, whether per-scene optimized or feed-forward, is essentially an offline process with all the collected data accessible.
+Radiance-field-based reconstruction, whether per-scene optimized or feed-forward, is essentially an offline process with all the collected data accessible.
 In comparison, radiance-field-based SLAM systems incrementally perform photo-realistic reconstruction with sequentially input sensor data, utilizing radiance file map representations.

 Given sequential RGB-D inputs, iMAP~\cite{sucar2021imap} is a pioneering work built upon the implicit neural representation to achieve watertight online reconstruction.
 Following this, NICE-SLAM~\cite{zhu2022nice} is able to scale up to larger indoor scenes by combining MLP representation with hierarchical feature grids.
 Vox-Fusion~\cite{yang2022vox} further adopts the octree to dynamically expand the volumetric map, eliminating the need for pre-allocated grids.
 Leveraging hash grids, tri-planes, and neural point cloud as their respective implicit representations, Co-SLAM~\cite{wang2023co}, ESLAM~\cite{johari2023eslam}, and Point-SLAM~\cite{sandstrom2023point} get enhancement in both localization and mapping.
 Moreover, H2-Mapping~\cite{jiang2023h} handles the forgetting issue by a novel coverage-maximizing keyframe selection strategy.
 In terms of 3DGS-based SLAM, GS-SLAM~\cite{yan2024gs}, SplaTAM~\cite{keetha2024splatam}, and Gaussian-SLAM~\cite{yugay2023gaussian} demonstrate the advantages of 3DGS over existing map representations in SLAM systems for online photo-realistic mapping.
 By forcing binary opacity for each Gaussian, RTG-SLAM~\cite{peng2024rtg} achieves real-time performance indoors with the compact scene representation.
 GSFusion~\cite{wei2024gsfusion} jointly constructs the Gaussian map with a TSDF map and uses a quadtree data structure to reduce the number of Gaussians.
 MM3DGS-SLAM~\cite{sun2024mm3dgs} loosely fuses RGB-D and IMU measurements to enable more robust and precise pose estimation.